Warmick91/Warmick91/README.md

 My name is Krzysztof, and I don't think there's a single box that I can quite fit into.
 I am an IHK-certified software developer, hold a Master's Degree in instrumental music (double bass), have traveled the world with one of the most prestigious orchestras on this planet, and have also worked with a circus.
 I love philosophy, appreciate sci-fi in its purest form, and consider J.R.R.
 Tolkien my spiritual master.

-I'm a passionate **[Your Job Title / Developer Role]** with experience in **[technologies you're proficient in]**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently focusing on XR Development in Unity and C#/.Net
 - 🔭 Working on personal projects, The Aural Odyssey and The Fangs of Gods
 - 🌍 Humand Languages: Polish (native), English (C2), German (B2)